microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/customization.rst

         A **Boolean** value that, when set to ``true``, indicates the host expects to receive the :js:data:`UI_Close` PostMessage when the *Close* UI in |wac| is activated.

-        Hosts can also use the :term:`CloseUrl` property to indicate that the outer frame should be navigated (``window.top.location``) when the *Close* UI is activated rather than sending a PostMessage, or set the :term:`CloseButtonClosesWindow` property to indicate that the *Close* UI should close the browser tab or window (``window.top.close``).
+        Hosts should use the :term:`CloseUrl` property to indicate that the outer frame should be navigated (``window.top.location``) when the *Close* UI is activated rather than sending a PostMessage, or set the :term:`CloseButtonClosesWindow` property to indicate that the *Close* UI should close the browser tab or window (``window.top.close``).